hudson-and-thames/arbitragelab/docs/source/optimal_mean_reversion/heat_potentials.rst

 * the position is held longer then the maximum tolerated horizon

 The main problem that arises now is how to define the optimal profit-taking and stop-loss levels.
-In this module to obtain the solution we utilize the method introduced by Alexandr Lipton and Marcos Lopez de Prado that utilizes the method of heat potentials widely applied in physics to Sharpe ratio (later SR) maximization problem with respect to the border values of our exit corridor.
+In this module to obtain the solution we utilize the method introduced by Alexandr Lipton and Marcos Lopez de Prado that applies the widely applied in physics method of heat potentials to Sharpe ratio maximization problem.
+The maximization is performed with respect to the border values of our exit corridor.

 Problem definition
 ##################

 We suppose an investment strategy S invests in i = 1,...I opportunities or bets.
-At each opportunity i, S takes a position of :math:`m_i` units of security X, where :math:`m_i \in (\infty; -\infty).
+At each opportunity i, S takes a position of :math:`m_i` units of security X, where :math:`m_i \in (\infty; -\infty)`.
 The transaction that entered such opportunity was priced at a value :math:`m_i P_{1,0}`, where :math:`P_{i,0}` is the average price per unit at which the mi securities were transacted.